0xPoe/talks/slides.md

 <img src="https://tikv.org/img/basic-architecture.png" rounded-lg shadow-lg w="90%" h="85%" mx-auto />

 <!--
-TiKV is a distributed, transactional key-value database.
-Under the hood, it uses Raft to keep data consistent across nodes.
+As you can see, TiKV is a distributed transactional key-value database.
+Under the hood, it uses Raft to keep data consistent across multiple instances.

-Here is a typical TiKV cluster architecture.
-A cluster is made up of multiple TiKV nodes that store the data.
-Each node runs several Raft groups to replicate data across the cluster.
-The Placement Driver (PD) manages metadata and schedules the Raft groups.
+This slide shows a typical TiKV cluster architecture.
+A cluster consists of multiple TiKV nodes, which are responsible for storing data.
+Each node runs multiple Raft groups to replicate data across the cluster.

+The Placement Driver cluster manages metadata and handles scheduling for these Raft groups.

+Since TiKV serves as the storage layer of our database system, it is designed to deliver high performance and low latency.
+That’s also why we chose to implement it in Rust.

-Because TiKV targets high performance and low latency, it is implemented in Rust.
-The project started in 2016.
-Next, let’s zoom in on a single TiKV instance.
+The project started back in 2016.

+Next, let’s zoom in and take a closer look at a single TiKV instance.
 -->

 ---